tyler-sommer/stick/README.md

 ##### In development

+Stick is currently fairly usable except for a few important missing features: macros, autoescaping, whitespace control, and proper error handling, unfortunately.

-Stick is made up of three main parts: a lexer, a parser, and an executer.
-Stick's lexer and parser are nearly complete.
-Basic template execution is implemented as well.
+Stick is made up of three main parts: a lexer, a parser, and a template executer.
+Stick's lexer is complete.
+Parsing and template execution is under development, but core functionality is complete.

 See the [to do list](#to-do) for additional information.